CERTIFIED PAYROLL AND PREVAILING WAGE — WHAT ELECTRICAL CONTRACTORS GET WRONG.

 Most electrical contractors use a single overhead rate in all bids — private and public.
 But prevailing wage work has significantly higher labor burden (fringe benefits) that does not appear in private work labor cost.
 A contractor using a 16% overhead rate calculated from private work labor costs is underpricing prevailing wage work by the difference in fringe burden — typically 3–6 points of margin on a public project.

 Using the wrong prevailing wage classification is the most common compliance violation and the most expensive.
 A worker performing journeyman-level work classified as an apprentice is underpaid under prevailing wage law — the contractor owes the difference retroactively.
-A worker misclassified in the other direction may generate a certified payroll that does not match actual work performed, creating a different compliance exposure.
 Classification needs to match actual work performed, not crew payroll categories.

 Calculate two overhead rates: one for private work using your standard labor burden, and one for prevailing wage work that includes the prevailing fringe benefit requirement in the labor cost base.
 The difference between them is the additional overhead per hour of prevailing wage labor.
 Both rates go into the bid model — private bids use the private rate, public bids use the prevailing wage rate.
 Using the wrong rate in either direction costs margin or creates compliance exposure.